Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 The Go Anywhere Toilet fits in the aisle of our Sprinter Van conversion.
 When packed away, the legs fold up into the bottom making for a compact van life toilet solution

-The bags do get pricey, and I’m not crazy about the plastic waste, but for the occasional use, it’s worked out great for us.
-The space we save by not having a normal toilet is more than worth it, and I enjoy not having the toilet-related chores.
-Compare the best toilet options for van life in this blog post.
+The bags do get pricey, and I’m not crazy about the plastic waste, but for the occasional use, it worked out great for us.
+The space we saved by not having a normal toilet was worth it to us at the time, and I enjoyed not having the toilet-related chores.

 A note on toilets: When at dispersed campsites, I used to dig a hole and go poop outside according to Leave No Trace principles.
 However, as our public lands are becoming more crowded and over-used, I no longer feel that this is a responsible option for people who spend significant amounts of time on the road.
 That was a big factor in our decision to start carrying the Go Anywhere toilet that we have in our van.